illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 Next, you need an account on Zemo.
 Please drop a mail to [`Saptarshi Ghosh`](mailto:sapta@ini.uzh.ch?subject=Account%20on%20zemo).

 Then setup the VPN to INI network for remote access to Zemo.
+Zemo can be accessed though ssh as `ssh <user name>@ncs-zemo.ini.uzh.ch`

 ## INI's VPN
 #### TL;DR